apollo-web/apollo_topic/src/markdowns/topicLesson/advanced/ferry_building/questions.md

 #### Ferry Building - Advanced

-1. If you could visit any city in the world, where would you go?
+1. What foods do you like the best?
 Why?

-2. What is one of the strangest things you have seen while traveling?

-3. Tell me about a business that started out small but became very successful.

-4. What sorts of businesses are usually found near the ocean in your country?
+2. What foods do you like the least?
+Why?
+3. Is there a place that you like to walk around and take in the sights?
+4. Do you think fruits and vegetables should be sold in stores or direct to consumers?

-5. Would you like to be an entrepreneur one day?
-Why or why not?
+5. Do you like to try new foods or stick with your favorites?

-6. Tell me about a time you changed your mind about something.

-7. How do you feel about tourism?
-It is helpful or harmful?

-8. Should people interfere with wildlife?
+6. Have you taken a ferry before?
+7. Do you get sea sick?
+8. How long is your commute?

-9. Why do you think the sea lions came to Pier 39?
+9. What do you think of a traffic jam?

-10. What problems did the sea lions cause?

-11. Do you think the sea lions at Pier 39 should be removed?
+10. Do you enjoy the hustle and bustle of a city?